Terminal / Shell

 on alfred_script(q) tell application "Terminal" activate do script q end tell end alfred_script

-From Alfred 2.7.2, the default iTerm integration has been replaced by the 'Custom' scripts option.
-You can find some excellent iTerm integration AppleScripts for the older and newer versions of iTerm on Alfred user Stuart C Ryan's Custom iTerm Applescripts for Alfred Github page.
+If iTerm is your terminal app of choice, you can find some excellent iTerm integration AppleScripts for the older and newer versions of iTerm on Alfred user Vítor Galvão's Custom iTerm Applescripts for Alfred Github page.

 Using Terminal for advanced tasks